 Regarded as one of the prettiest villages in south Norfolk, Pulham Market has a picturesque green surrounded by thatched cottages, a medieval church and a centuries-old alehouse; the quintessential English village.

 But while local residents are proud of this rich heritage, the village is far from a quaint and sleepy corner of rural Norfolk.
-Modern-day Pulham Market is a thriving and active community with a rich seam of clubs and organisations, its own primary school and playgroup, a busy surgery, two churches, Post Office and general stores, two pubs, and farming, commercial and artisan activities.
+Modern-day Pulham Market is a thriving and active community with a rich seam of clubs and organisations, its own primary school and pre-school, a busy surgery, two churches, Post Office and general stores, two pubs, and farming, commercial and artisan activities.